 The Tyrolia name has been synonymous with skiing since before I started as a wee ripper.
-It's therefore only natural that after amassing 80 years of binding know-how that this alpine brand would enter into the growing alpine touring space in order to compete with the likes of Marker and Salomon.
-Having sold a whopping 1,087,000 bindings in 2008 you could say that Tyrolia knows a thing or two about attaching ski boots to skis.
+It's therefore only natural that after amassing 80 years of binding know-how that this alpine brand would enter back into the growing alpine touring space in order to compete with the likes of Marker and Salomon.
+(Yes, Tyrolia had been a manufacturer of AT bindings in the 80's and even as early as the 50's).
+Having sold a whopping 1,087,000 bindings since 2008 you could say that Tyrolia knows a thing or two about attaching ski boots to skis.
 It also doesn't hurt that the parent company HTM Group also owns Head skis.
 So enough about the past, lets talk about the here and now; the Tyrolia Adrenaline is the new alpine touring binding that Tyrolia introduced last year and we finally got our hands on a pair to run through the paces.
 We have to state right off the bat that this binding is classified under the "Freeride Touring Binding" category and would compare with the Marker Duke, Salomon Guardian and Atomic Tracker (which is one in the same as the Guardian).
 At 2.65 kilos these are not light weight bindings but they aren't meant to be.
 The Tyrolia Adrenaline Binding is designed for those who want to ski the resort and hit a few sidecountry laps or go for a day tour.
 Confidence to ski hard and go big is the Adrenaline's main advantage and thus justifies the weight.
 At just under 6 pounds per pair the Tyrolia Adrenaline wins top honours as the lightest of the heavyweights we mentioned above.
 It’s still a pound heavier (or roughly 400 grams) than Fritschi’s Freeride bindings but lighter than the Marker Duke by 160g and the Salomon Guardian by 340g.

 Get a better understanding of how things work in this video: